Major Test of Faith #4: “The Southwestern Hitchhiking Rainbow Clown Healing Minister” – Summer 1992

-Hanging out with Mr G. and the Adobe-home family in the New Mexico hills was very cool, and greatly added to my sense that the Universe ‘had people and experiences waiting for me’ in the Southwest.
+Hanging out with Mr G. in his sage brush patch & Chinook, as well as the family in their adobe-brick home on their isolated New Mexican hilltop was very cool, and greatly added to my sense that the Universe ‘had people and experiences waiting for me’ in the Southwest.

 There were other experiences that the Universe ‘had waiting for me’ however, that weren’t so pleasant, to put it mildly.